bonnee/Bonnee.github.io/content/blog/stm32-vscode.md

     2. [stm32-for-vscode Extension](#52-stm32-for-vscode-extension)

 ## 1. STM32CubeMX

----

-If you already have CubeMX installed, you can skip this step
+If you already have CubeMX installed, you can skip this step.
 #### Arch Linux
 Install `stm32cubemx` from the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 If you don't have access to the AUR or you just don't want to use it, follow the step below.
 #### Inferior operating systems (Windows, Ubuntu, Temple OS...)
 Download the .zip from [here](https://www.st.com/en/development-tools/stm32cubemx.html) (you have to sign up to ST's website) and install the right version for your OS.

+---

 ## 2. GNU ARM Embedded Toolchain

----

 These are the tools needed to compile and debug the code.
 ### Arch Linux
 Install `arm-none-eabi-gcc` `arm-none-eabi-gdb` `arm-none-eabi-newlib`.
 ### Debian/Ubuntu
 Install `gcc-arm-none-eabi` `gdb-multiarch` `libnewlib-arm-none-eabi`.
 ### Windows
-Install the toolchain from [arm's website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
+Install the toolchain from [ARM's website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).

+---

 ## 3. Make

----

 ### Linux
-Install `make` from your package manager
+Install `make` from your package manager.
 ### Windows
 Install make from this [this](http://gnuwin32.sourceforge.net/packages/make.htm) page (updated in 2006 though...).
 It should be possible to get the current version of make through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), but I don't have experience with it.

+---

 ## 4. OpenOCD
+Open On-Chip Debugger is the interface between your computer and the programmer.
+It will take care of uploading the compiled software to the STM32 and during debug it will open the connection between the computer and the STM32.<br/>
+### Linux
+Install `openocd` from your package manager.

+**Warning**: for some newer microcontrollers and programmers you might need to build OpenOCD from sources, especially if your distro doesn't ship the latest version.
+### Windows
+I received feedback about [xPack OpenOCD](https://xpack.github.io/openocd/install/) working fine with this setup.

 ---

-Open On-Chip Debugger is the software that will take care of uploading the compiled software to the STM32, and during debug, it will open the connection between the computer and the STM32.<br/>
-If you are on Windows you could probably get OpenOCD installed, but I don't have idea on how to do it.
-Contact me if you're willing to find a way.
-### Linux
-Install `openocd` from your package manager

 ## 5. Visual Studio Code

----

 The next steps aren't really necessary to get the thing working.
-You could just use the a terminal and your favourite editor and you would have (almost) all the functionality of the complete setup.
+You could just use a shell and your favorite editor and you would have (almost) all the functionality of the complete setup.
 Visual Studio Code is just a pretty front-end.
 ### Linux
-[This](https://code.visualstudio.com/docs/setup/linux) page contains the instructions to install the latest version of VSCode on many distributions.
+[The official linux page](https://code.visualstudio.com/docs/setup/linux) contains the instructions to install the latest version of VSCode on many distributions.
 ### Windows
 Download and install the program from the [official website](https://code.visualstudio.com/).

+---

 ### 5.1.
 C/C++ Extension
 This extension will take care of intellisense, syntax highlighting and more.<br/>